awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.Oracle.md

 ## Retention schedule<a name="USER_LogAccess.Concepts.Oracle.Retention"></a>

-The Oracle database engine might rotate logs files if they get very large\.
+The Oracle database engine might rotate log files if they get very large\.
 To retain audit or trace files, download them\.
 If you store the files locally, you reduce your Amazon RDS storage costs and make more space available for your data\.

 The following table shows the retention schedule for Oracle alert logs, audit files, and trace files on Amazon RDS\.